 How far back do they go?
 As far as I can tell, to the Biblical Fall: the expulsion from the Garden of Eden into the desert.

-The story in Genesis with the ultimate all-star cast—Adam, Eve, a snake, an apple and an irate god—appears to be a fictionalised version of a core traumatic event affecting humanity whose occurrence is supported by anthropological evidence.
+The story in Genesis with the ultimate all-star cast—Adam, Eve, a snake, an apple and an irate god—appears to be a folk memory of a psychological trauma affecting humanity whose occurrence is supported by anthropological evidence.

 In Saharasia, geographer James DeMeo documents how desertification in the Sahara, Arabia and Central Asia around 6000-4000 BCE transformed peaceful hunter-gatherer and early agricultural societies into warring dynasties bent on conquest in the competition for increasingly scarce food sources.